 - ¼ tsp. coarse ground black pepper

-- 1 full cup (no foam) regular or light beer, can add ½ - 1 Tbl. more if batter is too thick but no more!
+- 1 full cup (no foam) regular or light beer (*I usually use Bud Natural Light for this), can add ½ - 1 Tbl. more if batter is too thick but no more!
+(It's always spot-on as is)

 - peanut or canola oil for frying with just 1 Tbl. butter added to frying pan